otto-de/dr-test/README.md

 ## Without Docker
 You can generate a test sample generator from multiple schemas as once.
-All you have to do is run ``go run gen/main.go gen/avro.go`` to generate the necessary methods for the webserver.
+All you have to do is run ``go run gen/gen.go gen/avro.go --target-dir=./generated $PATH_TO_SCHEMA`` to generate the necessary methods for the webserver.
 Starting the webserver ``go run webserver/cmd/app.go`` will expose one endpoint per record name.

 ## ToDos